tlorenzi/graphql-design-tutorial/TUTORIAL.md

 *Rule #7: Always check whether list fields should be paginated or not.*

 ###  Strings

-Next up is the `title` field.
-This one is legitimately fine the way it is.
-It's a simple string, and it's marked non-null because all collections must have a title.

 *Protip: As with booleans and lists, it's worth noting that GraphQL does distinguish between empty strings (`""`) and nulls (`null`), so if you need a